Antique Gold Hallmarks: The Complete Guide

 Assay Office Marks

-London – Leopard’s head
+London – represented by a leopard’s head

-Sheffield – The Yorkshire rose
+Sheffield – represented by a Tudor rose

 These marks are often accompanied by the date letter, which indicates the year the piece was assayed.